digicatapult/shared-workflows/README.md

 9. **Pre-Test Command (Optional)**: Runs `pre_test_command` if provided.
 10. **Run Tests**: Executes each command from the `tests` matrix (e.g., `test:unit`, `test:integration`) as defined in the NPM scripts.

 This workflow provides a flexible testing setup that allows for custom build commands, pre-test commands, and Docker-based dependencies, making it adaptable for various test scenarios.
+When using testcontainers, simply omit providing a docker-compose file.